-- Two letters of recommendation are required to complete the application for admission and must be written by the following:
+Two letters of recommendation are required to complete the application for admission:

-- Pre-Medical, Health Profession Committee, Advisor or hard science faculty member with a terminal degree familiar with the academic work of the applicant
+- Faculty member with a PhD in one of the biomedical sciences (i.e., Biology, Chemistry, Physics, etc.) familiar with the academic work of the applicant

-- All letters must be on official letterhead and signed by the letter writer.
+All letters must be on official letterhead and signed by the letter writer.
 Letters should not be submitted from a relative of the applicant.

-A current resume or curriculum vitae is required.
+Submission of a current résumé or curriculum vitae is required.

-All students are required to meet the CUSOM Technical Standards for Admission.
-All students must affirm by signature that he/she has read and meet the standards.
-Any falsification or misinformation regarding the ability to meet technical standards is a reason for dismissal.
+All students are required to meet the CUSOM MSBS Technical Standards and Vaccination Requirements for Admission.
+All students must affirm by signature that they have read and meet these standards.
+Any falsification or misinformation regarding the ability to meet the Technical Standards and Vaccination Requirements is a reason for dismissal.